wadewegner/ValidateACSTokenWebAPI/README.md

 ValidateACSTokenWebAPI
 ======================

-Demonstrate how to validate an ACS token in an ASP.NET Web API service
+Demonstrate how to validate an ACS token in an ASP.NET Web API service.

 Special thanks to [@woloski](http://twitter.com/#!/woloski) for quickly (and ably) putting together the [SimpleWebToken](https://github.com/auth10/SimpleWebToken) library for